geopm/geopm/integration/tutorial/iogroup/README.md

 The Controller will make an effort to save and restore all of the values exposed by an IOGroup that has implemented the save_control() and restore_control() methods.
-The only built-in IOGroup with this functionality is the MSRIOGroup.
+The geopm::SaveControl class can be used to implement this feature.

 The PlatformIO::save_control() method is implemented so that one must register all desired IOGroups prior to the invocation of PlatformIO::save_control().